Riari/rick.me.uk/content/posts/phase-an-experimental-web-framework/index.md

 ---

 Overall, I think the idea definitely has merit, but it's hard to say for sure without trying to build a real application with it.
-If I revisit this experiment, I'll probably try using the framework to build a basic application such as a blog.
+If I revisit this experiment, I'll likely expand the framework and try using it to build a basic application such as a blog.

 Here's the repo if you're interested in seeing the implementation more closely: